-Caroline joined Parliament in 1997 as one of only 34 new Conservative MPs elected when she won the West Midlands seat of Meriden.
+Dame Caroline was first elected to Parliament in 1997 as one of only 34 new Conservative MPs when she won the West Midlands seat of Meriden.
 Born in 1958, she was educated at Herts and Essex Grammar School before reading European Studies at Queen Mary College, University of London and graduating with first-class honours.

 She also fought to improve end-of-life care with a palliative care bill in 2009.
 She has helped to set up two charities in the Meriden constituency; one which helps rehabilitate people with drug addictions through training and employment opportunities, and another which provides a refuge and support facility for victims of domestic abuse.

 These achievements together with the part she played in helping bring a young boy called Ali Ismael Abbas out of Iraq when he was left orphaned and critically injured in a missile attack are some of her proudest moments in her Parliamentary career.

 Caroline was invested with the title of 'Dame Commander of the Most Excellent Order of the British Empire' at a service in Buckingham Palace on 10th February 2017 for longstanding public and political service.

 On the rare occasions Caroline has free time, she is a keen gardener, an enthusiastic cook and an avid fan of cricket and rugby.

 Following the dissolution of Parliament in May 2017, Caroline continues to work to champion the needs of local residents and is standing for re-election as the Conservative Parliamentary Candidate for the Meriden Constituency.